App version: 0.1.0

 What You Can Do

-The goal here isn’t to add more debt—it’s to create a balance.So if you have only a car loan, for example, you might choose to open a credit card account (that you can keep paid off every month) to add to your mix.
+The goal here isn’t to add more debt — it’s to create a balance.If you have only a car loan, for example, you might choose to open a credit card account (that you can keep paid off every month) to add to your mix.
 Or you might use a low-interest personal loan to pay off several credit cards and diversify your mix that way.

 New Credit (10%)

-Sometimes it can make sense to open a new credit account—to get better terms, for example, or to take advantage of a rewards program.
-But if a consumer applies for several new credit cards in a short amount of time, it could be interpreted as a sign that money is tight—and lenders may see it as a risk.
+Sometimes it can make sense to open a new credit account — to get better terms or to take advantage of a rewards program.
+But if a consumer applies for several new credit cards in a short amount of time, it could be interpreted as a sign that money is tight — and lenders may see it as a risk.
 Opening new accounts can also affect other categories that go into calculating your score, including the length of your overall credit history and, if you make a purchase, the total amount owed on your cards.

 What You Can Do

 If you’re tempted to open a new account, consider whether it will help or hurt your financial situation.Will it assist you in making payments on time?
 Will the new account make it easier to track your spending and stick to your budget?
 If you have a new credit card with a better interest rate, will it help you stop using your other cards?
-When it comes to your credit score, it may be useful to think of your debt holistically, instead of as a bunch of individual bills.
+When it comes to your credit score, it may be useful to think of your debt holistically rather than as a bunch of individual bills.

 The Takeaway

-A credit score is just one tool lenders use to determine whether they want to work with a borrower.
-But because a poor score can have serious consequences for your finances—and possibly other aspects of your life—it’s important to maintain the highest score you can.
+A credit score is one of the most important tools lenders use to determine whether they want to work with a borrower.
+A poor score can have serious consequences for your finances — and possibly other aspects of your life — so it’s important to maintain the highest score you can.
 That means striving to always make on-time payments and, if you can, paying more than the minimum on credit card balances to keep your credit utilization ratio below 30%.
 You also may want to use a credit monitoring service to be sure you always have an idea of what your score is and know that the information the credit bureaus are reporting is accurate.Watching your score improve could serve as motivation as you work to show lenders you can responsibly manage your debt.
-And as your score rises, you can enjoy the additional financial opportunities that become available, including more credit card options and better loan terms.
-An easy way to compare credit options that are open to you is to fill out one simple form at Lantern and view multiple offers from our lending partners.
+And, as your score rises, you can enjoy the additional financial opportunities that become available, including more credit card options and better loan terms.
+Lantern by SoFi makes it easy to compare the best credit card options available today.

 About the Author